GuillaumeGermain/NLP/README.md

 - Test on EXACTLY the same test set of 200 observations, as when classifiers were trained only on 800 observations of the first dataset.
 Just to be sure that this is not biasing the result.

 ## Next steps for improvement
-I won't go further on this exercise.
+I'll come back later on this exercise.
 Please send me feedbacks if you do!

 Basically, potential tracks for improvements would be: